eth-nlped/mathdial/README.md

-# mathdial
+# 🧮 MathDial
-🧮 MathDial: A Dialog Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems
+A Dialog Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems